FactSet is a nimble and simple business.

 To now arrive at the value of equity, we add cash and equivalents and subtract debt and capitalized lease obligations:

 Finally, we arrive at an intrinsic value estimate of around $9 billion.
-Meanwhile, as of writing this note, FactSet is priced at $11.6 billion which suggests a rich price.
+Meanwhile, as of writing this write-up, FactSet is priced at $11.6 billion which suggests a rich price.

 What we must now ask ourselves is: Are we satisfied with this valuation?